Nondiscrimination Statement and Grievance Procedure

 Phone: (570) 408-4108

-Grievances must be submitted to Wilkes University’s Title VI, IX, and Section 504 Coordinator as soon as possible but no later than
+Grievances must be submitted to Wilkes University’s Title VI, IX, and Section 504 Coordinator or Deputy Coordinator as soon as possible but no later than

 The grievance must be filed in writing and contain the grievant’s name, address and contact information.

 The grievance must clearly illustrate the alleged issue/discriminatory action and the remedy or relief sought.

 The University recognizes that circumstances related to alleged discriminatory actions may cause employees to feel uncomfortable making a report in

 Upon receipt of the grievance, the University’s Title VI, IX, and Section 504 Coordinator, Deputy Coordinator or designee will conduct an

 Upon request of the grievant, the University will make every effort to ensure the grievant’s confidentiality to the extent possible.
 If the University

 Within thirty (30) calendar days of filing, the Title VI, IX, and Section 504 Coordinator, Deputy Coordinator or designee will issue the grievant a

 The Vice President for Student Affairs will issue a final written decision on the appeal no later than thirty (30) calendar days after it is filed.

 At any point during the grievance process, the grievant has the right to file a complaint with the appropriate state or federal agency and may also

 Retaliation against a person who files a complaint of discrimination, participates in an investigation, or opposes a discriminatory educational

-Effective Date: 2/2004 Revised Date: 12/2013
+Effective Date: 2/2004 Revised Date: 5/2014